 c.
 Office equipment: In offices, there are printers, photocopiers, and typewriters among other equipment that contribute to noise pollution in the working places and its environment.

-2. Briefly recount one of your experiences of what you considered a noisy environment that can be deterimental to health.
+2. Briefly recount one of your experiences of what you considered a noisy environment that can be detrimental to health.

-Environmental Noise

-Environmental noise is noise that physically disrupts communication, such as very loud speakers at a party or the sounds from a construction site next to a classroom.
+Environmental Noise: Environmental noise is noise that physically disrupts communication, such as very loud speakers at a party or the sounds from a construction site next to a classroom.

 LOUD BACKGOUND NOISE

+In my own experience, loudspeakers playing music during sleep time or hours is really detrimental to health.
+As it affects the body by causing: sleep disturbance, annoyance, stress and mood changes immediately you wake up, you can get easily irritated by everything around you once you wake up, and it also causes lack of sleep.

 Loud background noise from loudspeakers at a party or the sounds from a construction site next to my building.
-The use of loudspeakers and the music that accompanies them are often one of the biggest causes of neighborhood disputes.
+The use of loudspeakers and the music that accompanies them are often one of the biggest causes of neighborhood disputes which also leads to more noise.
 Unlike the noise from parties, where loud music is usually played for a set time period, some people think that music can be played as loud as they want it to be, no matter what time of day or night it is.

-People who like to play their music loud will often get into arguments with their neighbours as they might also claim they should be able to enjoy their leisure time in the way they choose without interference, especially if it’s at a reasonable hour, say, in the afternoon.

-In my own experience, loudspeakers playing music during sleep time or hours is really detrimental to health.
-As it affects the body by causing: sleep disturbance, annoyance, stress.
+An image of a girl affected by noise while sleeping

+FINDINGS OF HOW NOISE AFFECTS SLEEP